Smithfield House: Description

 Smithfield House is located on the corner of Panda and Cheviot Streets, Toowoomba sited on a flat parcel of land.
 The site is composed of well manicured gardens which constitute what remains of the historical setting of the house.

 Smithfield itself is a single storey residence of stone construction.
 The 0.6 m bluestone foundations extend 4 m deep into the ground.
 The sandstone was transported from England and the bluestone was quarried locally.
 The external walls are distinguished by bluestone blocks with rusticated sandstone quoins to door and window openings.
 The core of the building has a complex roof structure of corrugated iron with four prominent decorated sandstone chimneys.
 The bracketed eaves on the main roof impart an Italianate quality to the house.

-Verandahs surround the north, east and west elevations of the house and are 3.6 m deep and constructed of crows ash timber.
+Verandahs surround the north, east and west elevations of the house and are 3.6 m deep and constructed of crow's ash timber.
 Sandstone steps lead from the front garden to an elaborate portico which extends through the verandah at the front.
 Two large bay windows project onto the front verandah at the sides.
 These large windows consist of one multi-paned fixed upper sash and one sliding lower sash.
 The verandah roof is separate from that of the main house and is supported on decorative twin timber posts.
 The centrally located front door is framed between the two bay windows, whose forms are echoed in the main roof form.
 Decorative leadlight panes also surround the front door.

 The front entrance leads into a wide hallway which runs the length the original house and is flanked on either side by symmetrically placed rooms.
 The hallway features two moulded arch archways as well as moulded cornices.
 The front easterly room is the main bedroom which includes a fireplace with decorative mantle and features timber inlay borders on the timber floors.
 Directly opposite this room is another large room used as a lounge with similar features.
 These rooms gain access to the front verandah via the large bay windows.

 Internally the walls are finished in plaster and feature high-quality timber joinery, while the floors are of wide hardwood boards.

 A recent addition has been constructed to the rear of the original house during the period it was used as a restaurant and entertainment venue in the 1970s.
 This rear addition is externally clad in weatherboard and is not visible from the front elevation of the house.
 The original rear external bluestone wall now sits internally and marks the commencement of the addition from inside the house.
 Internally the addition is characterised by plasterboard cladding and includes a spacious dining and entertaining area, kitchen, bathrooms and laundry.